marcosgambeta/HWGUI/README.md

 hbmk2 hwguiall.hbp -cflag=-DHWG_DEPRECATED_FUNCTIONS_ON
 ```

 If you have problems compiling/using this repository, open a issue.
-Dont forget to tell the tools and versions that you are using.
+Don't forget to tell the tools and versions that you are using.

 This repository is a fork.
 The original code can be found at the link below: